Richard Le Gallienne: Life and career

 Le Gallienne subsequently became a resident of the United States.
-He has been credited with the 1906 translation from the Danish of Peter Nansen's Love's Trilogy, but most sources and the book itself attribute it to Julie.
+He has been credited with the 1906 translation from the Danish of Peter Nansen's Love's Trilogy, but most sources and the book itself attribute it to Nørregaard.
 They were divorced in June 1911.
 On 27 October 1911, he married Mrs. Irma Perry (née Hinton), whose previous marriage to her first cousin, the painter and sculptor Roland Hinton Perry, had been dissolved in 1904.
 Le Gallienne and Irma had known each other for some time and had jointly published an article as early as 1906.
-Irma's daughter Gwendolyn Hinton Perry subsequently called herself "Gwen Le Gallienne" but was almost certainly not his natural daughter, having been born circa 1898.
+Irma's daughter Gwendolyn Hinton Perry subsequently called herself Gwen Le Gallienne but was almost certainly not his natural daughter, having been born circa 1898.

-From the late 1920s, Le Gallienne and Irma lived in Paris, where Gwen was by then an established figure in the expatriate bohème and where he wrote a regular newspaper column.
+From the late 1920s, Le Gallienne and Perry lived in Paris, where Gwen Le Gallienne was by then an established figure in the expatriate bohème and where Le Gallienne wrote a regular newspaper column.

 Le Gallienne lived in Menton on the French Riviera during the 1940s.
 During the Second World War he was prevented from returning to his Menton home and lived in Monaco for the rest of the war.
 His house in Menton was occupied by German troops and his library was nearly sent back to Germany as bounty.
 Le Gallienne appealed to a German officer in Monaco, who allowed him to return to Menton to collect his books.
-During the war Le Gallienne refused to write propaganda for the local German and Italian authorities and, with no income, once collapsed in the street owing to hunger.
+During the war Le Gallienne refused to write propaganda for the local German and Italian authorities and, unable to buy food without an income, he once collapsed in the street from hunger.

 In later times he knew Llewelyn Powys and John Cowper Powys.

 Asked how to say his name, he told The Literary Digest the stress was "on the last syllable: le gal-i-enn'.
 As a rule I hear it pronounced as if it were spelled 'gallion,' which, of course, is wrong."
 (Charles Earle Funk, What's the Name, Please?, Funk & Wagnalls, 1936.)

 A number of his works are now available online.

-He also wrote the foreword to "The Days I Knew" by Lillie Langtry 1925, George H. Doran Company on Murray Hill New York.
+He also wrote the foreword to The Days I Knew by Lillie Langtry 1925, George H. Doran Company on Murray Hill New York.

-Le Gallienne is buried in Menton in a grave whose lease (license No. 738 / B Extension of the Trabuquet Cemetery) does not expire until 2023.
+Le Gallienne is buried in Menton in a grave whose lease (license No. 738 / B Extension of the Trabuquet Cemetery) expired in 2023.